 Travellers who go to the Eastern highlands will experience cooler temperatures.

-How Safe is Zimbabwe?
+How Safe Is Zimbabwe?

 Visiting Hwange National Park